trixi-framework/TrixiParticles.jl/paper/paper.md

 # Summary

-TrixiParticles.jl, part of the Trixi framework [@schlottkelakemper2020trixi], is an innovative Julia-based open-source software designed for particle-based multiphysics simulations.
+TrixiParticles.jl, part of the Trixi Framework [@schlottkelakemper2020trixi], is an innovative Julia-based open-source software designed for particle-based multiphysics simulations.
 It aims to make it easier to handle complex geometries and specialized applications, such as computational fluid dynamics and structural mechanics, by providing a versatile platform for Smoothed Particle Hydrodynamics (SPH) and the Discrete Element Method (DEM), among others.
 To increase flexibility, TrixiParticles.jl facilitates the easy addition of new particle systems and their interactions.